bionic-gpt/bionic-gpt/website/content/blog/you-dont-need-a-vector-database/index.md

 ### 4. Pick learning curves that pay off year after year

 I learned Postgres 15 years ago.
-In that time new technologies have come along and Postgres has just sucked them up.
+In that time new technologies have come along and Postgres has assimilated the useful ones into it's code base.

-I can solve problems because I've seen the same issue before.
+Reusing a technology over many projects means he can fix issues quickly as you've often seen them before.

-I hit the ground running.
+Basically, You hit the ground running.

 Here's some other tech that I predict will last you a whole career.